-- 1. The apprenticeship office will contact the top-ranked apprentice by phone during business hours with a dispatch opportunity. - The apprenticeship office extends dispatch opportunities to apprentices by phone only.
-Apprentices/applicants are responsible for their own message system.
-They are expected to have a reliable phone as well as a voicemail system or roommate who will take and deliver a message. - 3.
-Regardless of when a call for dispatch is received, an apprentice/applicant is expected to respond by 9 am on the following business day.
-If an apprentice fails to answer a dispatch call and doesn't have a voice messaging system, their name will be skipped, and the apprenticeship office will move on to the next person. - 4.
-If an apprentice does not respond to the dispatch call within the time allotted, their name will be removed from the dispatch list, a letter will be sent giving them a deadline to respond, and they will be subject to possible disciplinary action for failure to respond to a dispatch. - 5.
+- 1. The apprenticeship office will contact the top-ranked apprentice by phone and/or email during business hours with a dispatch opportunity. - 2.
+Regardless of when notification for dispatch is received, an apprentice/applicant is expected to respond by 9 am the following business day.
+If an apprentice fails to answer a dispatch notification their name will be skipped, and the apprenticeship office will move on to the next person. - 3.
+If an apprentice does not respond to the dispatch notification within the time allotted, their name will be removed from the dispatch list, a letter will be sent giving them a deadline to respond, and they will be subject to possible disciplinary action for failure to respond to a dispatch. - 4.
 When given a dispatch opportunity, apprentices must contact the TA immediately.
-Failure to contact the TA within 24 hours will be considered a Failure to Respond to Dispatch and may result in a Notice to Appear. - 6.
-Apprentices must inform the apprenticeship office within 24 hours of the status of the dispatch. - 7.
+Failure to contact the TA within 24 hours will be considered a Failure to Respond to Dispatch and may result in a Notice to Appear. - 5.
+Apprentices must inform the apprenticeship office within 24 hours of the status of the dispatch. - 6.
 Training agents may not count apprentices as official on a job site until all dispatch paperwork is received and processed.
 An official confirmation with the dispatch date will be sent to the training agent.